 That is, to: Connect As Is, Listen First,

 Investigate, Communicate Kindness

 Despite studying Community and Ethics Academically and Professionally, the methodology of Connecting didn't click for me until I experienced it in first person.
 This, it turns out, is the only way we CAN connect--from the center of our hyper-particular experience.

 This is how I approach every client and project--suspending theory to allow the individuals involved to chart an original path from the inside-out, leveraging research to help unpack and support the process.

 At Connectors Consulting, we're all about the art and science of crafting relationship-centric lives especially as they involve work and vocation, since the quality of our relationships is the #1 key to our happiness.

-Whether you're an Executive, Educator, Entrepreneur, or Creative, we are excited to help you create the conditions for connection.
+Whether you're an Executive, Educator, Entrepreneur, or Creative, we are excited to help you create the conditions for meaningful connection.